Adalbert of Prague: Theft of relics

 After the death of King Mieszko II, the Polish state fell into a state of decline, which his son and successor, Duke Casimir, was unable to quickly halt.
-This situation was exploited by the Czech Duke Bretislaus, who invaded and plundered Kraków, Giecz, and Gniezno.
+This situation was exploited by the Czech Duke Bretislav I, who invaded and plundered Kraków, Giecz, and Gniezno.
 In the latter city, his main target was the relics of St. Adalbert, as indicated by the participation of the Prague bishop Severus in the expedition.
 Czech soldiers broke the altar in the cathedral, behind which the relics had been walled in.
 According to Cosmas' account, they also took from Gniezno the remains of Radim Gaudentius, buried next to Adalbert, as well as the relics of the Five Martyred Brothers, which were buried in another church in Gniezno.
 The fate of the latter remains uncertain, as according to the account of Peter Damian, they were not in Gniezno, but in Kazimierz.
-The relics of St. Adalbert were then solemnly brought into Prague on August 24, 1038.
+The relics of St. Adalbert were then solemnly brought into Prague on 24 August 1038.
+A set of legal regulations were promulgated over the grave of St. Adalbert in Hnězden by Czech Duke Bretislav I which is known as Břetislav's decree (also known as the Hnězden Decree).

 For their actions, the Czech duke and the bishop of Prague brought upon themselves the wrath of Pope Benedict IX, who threatened them with excommunication.
 Ultimately, as a form of penance, he ordered them to establish a monastery.
 German King Henry III demanded the return of the looted treasures to Poland and then invaded and subjugated Bohemia.
 The relics, however, were not returned to Poland.
 They were deposited, likely together with the remains of Radim Gaudentius, in the collegiate church next to St. Vitus Cathedral at Prague Castle.
 The relics of the Five Martyred Brothers were placed in the newly founded monastery in Stará Boleslav.
 After the construction of a new, large cathedral on the site of the old one, the relics of St. Adalbert were transferred to it.
 The cathedral was dedicated to St. Vitus, St. Wenceslaus, and St. Adalbert.
 It was then that the cult of St. Adalbert as the patron saint of Bohemia began, strongly promoted by the chronicler and canon of the Prague chapter, Cosmas.